AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 +++How much time does a SME get to curate a post?

-An SME gets a minimum of 24 hours to curate a post.&nbsp;Due to timezone differences, it may be increase to 47 hours.
+An SME gets a minimum of 24 hours to curate a post.
+Due to timezone differences, it may be increase to 47 hours.

 +++